-Cell towers are essential assets to wireless coverage, enabling seamless communication and connectivity.
-Unfortunately, as cell towers become more advanced, so do digital threats and sophisticated fraud tactics such as fake cell towers which mimic legitimate cell towers to intercept communications, capture personal data, and conduct SMS scams.
-However, there are ways to protect yourself and your data.
+Cell towers are essential assets to wireless coverage with their capability to enable seamless connectivity and communication.
+However, like most technologies that are advancing, the digital threats posed to them are advancing as well.
+Recently, fake cell towers, a sophisticated fraud tactic, have become increasingly more prominent.
+Fake cell towers mimic legitimate cell towers to intercept communications, capture personal data, and conduct SMS scams.
+Luckily, there are ways to protect yourself and your data.

 What Are Fake Cell Towers?

-Typically, a phone connects to the nearest, strongest cell tower within range.
-However, fake cell towers exploit the protocols that connect mobile phones to cell networks, setting a “closest” and most “available” option to trick the devices into automatically connecting to it.
-Once connected, the fake tower can intercept any data transmitted including calls, texts, and app usage data.
-Cybersecurity experts have also raised concerns about these towers, noting that they can be housed in small, portable devices, making them mobile and hard to detect.
+Whereas a phone will typically connect to the nearest, strongest cell tower within range, fake cell towers trick mobile devices into automatically connecting to them instead.
+Once connected, this is where the damage happens.
+Fake towers can intercept data, including texts, calls, and app usage data.
+Cybersecurity experts have also raised concerns about fake cell towers being mobile and hard to detect, as sometimes they can be housed in small, portable devices.

 The Rise of SMS Scams Through Fake Cell Towers